AlvaroLominchar/Synthetic-Data-Digital-Twin/README.md

 # Synthetic Data & Digital Twin for Predictive Maintenance

 This repository contains the code developed for my Master’s Thesis, focused on synthetic data generation, predictive modeling, and the implementation of a Digital Twin with Streamlit.
+This approach aims to measure the benefits obtained by leveraging synthetic data along with real data in the design of models for predictive maintenance.
+By integrating these predictive models into a Digital Twin, it is possible to create a virtual representation of the physical system that not only mirrors its behavior but also anticipates potential failures, enhancing decision-making in predictive maintenance.

 ---

-## 📊 Dataset
+## 1. Dataset

 The dataset used is the AI4I 2020 Predictive Maintenance Dataset.